Welcome all VFW Chaplains! Thank you for serving our

 and provide appropriate and sensitive spiritual care to all

-irrespective of their religious or nonreligious
+persons in need, irrespective of their religious or nonreligious

 identity.